Qui sommes-nous ?

 What does ANSM do to ensure the safety of preparations ?

-• Preparations which do not meet an identified therapeutic need, and could be replaced by pharmaceutical products already available in France within the framework of a marketing authorisation (MA), or an early or special access authorisation.
+• Preparations that do not meet an identified therapeutic need, and could be replaced by pharmaceutical products already available in France within the framework of a marketing authorisation (MA), or an early or special access authorisation.

 In this case, ANSM may request in-house pharmacies to review the suitability of these hospital preparations.